Top Tips for Visiting the Taj Mahal

 Recommended Taj Mahal Reading

-About the Taj Mahal
+Who Built the Taj Mahal

 We learned that after Mughal Emperor Shah Jahan had the Taj Mahal built in memory of his third wife, he had intended to have another Taj Mahal built for himself: the black Taj Mahal, to be built from black marble.
 This was to be built behind the Taj Mahal, across the Yamuna River but it never came to fruition.
 Shah Jahan was overthrown by his son, Aurangzeb, before it was started and Aurangzeb abandoned the plan.